MSchlAccount/CSC211LabB/README.md

 is IssueTrackingLite.fxml, as per the tutorial.
 The file IssueTrackingLiteComplete.fxml is the tutorial's final version of the application.
 I had to comment out the getLogger method in the App file because it is currently unsupported.

+I had a little help from Joe Kowalski.

 https://docs.oracle.com/javafx/scenebuilder/1/get_started/jsbpub-get_started.htm

 ![2022-11-05 (66)](https://user-images.githubusercontent.com/116577781/200149694-a24fa9a5-5197-4988-9ceb-ce1fe1ada252.png)